Germany: SPD's Pistorius says he will not run for chancellor – DW – 11/21/2024

 At least based on current opinion polls, the chances of the next German chancellor hailing from the center-left Social Democrats seems highly remote in any case.

-Most surveys put their center-right rivals the Christian Democrats on more than double the SPD's level of support.
-Infratest dimap's latest tally published earlier on Thursday had the CDU/CSU on 33%, and the SPD in a fight for fourth place with the Greens on 14%.
+Most surveys put their center-right rivals, the Christian Democrats, at more than double the SPD's level of support.
+Infratest dimap's latest tally published earlier on Thursday had the CDU/CSU at 33%, and the SPD in a fight for third place with the Greens at 14%.

-The party, which has not finished outside the top two in any postwar election in Germany, is around 5 percentage points adrift of the far-right populist Alternative for Germany (AfD).
+The party, which has not finished outside the top two in any postwar election in Germany, is around 5 percentage points adrift of the far-right populist Alternative for Germany.

-All three members of the now-collapsed coalition have however voiced hope that maybe all bets could be off in a snap election campaign, now that they can stop making difficult compromises in the hopes of keeping the alliance together.
+All three parties of the now-collapsed coalition have, however, voiced hope that maybe all bets could be off in a snap election campaign, now that they can stop making difficult compromises in the hopes of keeping the alliance together.

 What might prove more likely, as Pistorius' comments on Thursday about hoping for another term as defense minister alluded to, is that the SPD ends up as a junior coalition partner in Germany's next government.